raspberrypilearning/turtle-tracker/en/step_3.md

 When a tag is placed on a turtle, it uses the Global Positioning System (GPS) to detect its current position from a satellite.
 This data is stored and can be used to work out the route taken by the turtle.

---- task ---
-Add the pen extension to your project.
+The pen extension has already been added to the starter project.
---- /task ---

 --- task ---
 Select the Turtle 1 sprite and add code to set up the pen: